smichr/CollisionTheorySim/README.md

 The corn syrup is in yellow
 The water is in blue

+CONTROLS

+Use the up and down arrow keys to increase or decrease the amount of sugar.
+Hold down "f" on your keyboard to increase the speed of the particles.
+Press "q" on your keyboard to exit the program.

-Interesting sites to learn about collision theory and rates of reactions: http://www.chemguide.co.uk/physical/basicrates/introduction.html http://www.chm.davidson.edu/vce/kinetics/RateOfReaction.html http://chemistry.about.com/od/stoichiometry/a/reactionrate.htm
+Interesting sites to learn about collision theory and rates of reactions:

+http://www.chemguide.co.uk/physical/basicrates/introduction.html
+http://www.chm.davidson.edu/vce/kinetics/RateOfReaction.html
+http://chemistry.about.com/od/stoichiometry/a/reactionrate.htm